turnerud/turnerud.github.io/index.md

 layout: default
 ---

-Welcome!
 My name is Simon Turner, and I'm a senior at the University of Dallas.
 I'm currently finishing up my Bachelor's degree in Computer Science, and I'm beginning a MS in Cybersecurity this spring of 2025.

 Here, I'm documenting labs and projects I've tackled to familiarize myself with different tools and techniques in the cybersecurity industry.